 Don’t put the entire stalk in the soil.
-In other words DO NOT plat the stalk in a vertical position.
+In other words DO NOT plant the stalk in a vertical position.
 If you do then it is highly likely the stalk will rot.
-If you live in a very dry climate (e.g., Arizona or New Mexico) then put the pot and stalk in a plastic bag (e.g., dry cleaning bag) to conserve moisture.
+If you live in a very dry climate (e.g., Arizona or New Mexico) then put the pot and stalk in a plastic bag (e.g. dry cleaning bag) to conserve moisture.

 6) Mist frequently to keep the soil moist but not wet.
-Roots should appear in 2 or 3 weeks.
+Roots on your pineapple bush should appear in 2 or 3 weeks.

 7) Once roots appear, repot the pineapple (this time in the vertical position) in a fast draining potting soil (e.g., half potting soil half perlite).